DanielChrobak/Hyper-V-GPU-Manager/README.md

 4. Menu → Install Drivers
    - Select second VM

-5. Both VMs can now use the GPU (not simultaneously if total > 100%)
+5. Both VMs can now use the GPU

 ```